 The train station is also a very nice display of modern architecture.

 Dutch trains are safe, comfortable, efficient and reasonably-priced.
 So getting to Leiden from anywhere in the Netherlands by train should be easy enough.

 From Amsterdam the journey to Leiden takes just under 40 minutes.
 There are regular direct trains running more or less throughout the night as well as in the daytime, so there is no need to worry about missing the last train back.

 You can find train times, details and fares in English on the NS website below.

-You can buy your ticket from the station ticket machines but they only seem to take coins or credit/debit cards. i saw none which accept notes.
-Many ticket machines only seem to accept cards of the OV chipkaart, so it may take a while to find one which accepts cash.
-Of course ticket offices will sell you a ticket with no problems (other than a potential queue).
+You can buy your ticket from the station ticket machines but they only seem to take coins or credit/debit cards.
+I saw none which accept notes.
+Many ticket machines only accept the OV chipkaart, so it may take you a while to find one which accepts cash.
+Of course, the ticket offices will sell you a ticket without any problem (other than a potential queue).